IntensioT/UltraHub/README.md

 ## Overview

 UltraHub is a 3D multiplayer game developed using Unity.
 The game allows players to join or create servers, customize their characters, and interact with other players in a dynamic and engaging environment.
-This README file provides an overview of the project structure, functionality, and user manual.

 ## Functionality Design